-Wildlife at Mikumi includes elephant, giraffe, buffalo, Burchell’s zebra, sable, eland, Liechtenstein’s hartebeest, lion, leopard, spotted hyena, and jackal.
+Wildlife in this quiet national park includes elephant, giraffe, buffalo, Burchell’s zebra, sable, eland, Liechtenstein’s hartebeest, lion, leopard, spotted hyena, and jackal.
 You can also find yellow baboons near Kiboga, at the southern end of the park.

-Hippos are frequently joined, in the two pools north of the main gate, by flocks of openbilled storks and other waterbirds.
+In the two pools north of Mikumi’s main gate, hippos are frequently joined by flocks of openbilled storks and other waterbirds.
 More than 300 bird species have been recorded here, such as the lilac-breasted roller, yellow-throated longclaw and bateleur eagle.

 - Ideal for viewing: African elephant, Lichtenstein’s hartebeest, spotted hyena, yellow baboon, eland